Maximize the value of monitoring and evaluation data

 Clear, concise statement that articulates the nonprofit's intended change in the targeted community.

 Description of the sources of the problem that justify a coordinated program over a direct transfer.

-Description of the nonprofit's core intervention.
+Description of the nonprofit’s program

 Metric used to track successful delivery of the program.

-Metric the nonprofit is seeking to change.
+Metric the program is designed to change

 Description of the nonprofit's program stage.

 Statistic on the scale of the program and the age of its current model.